• Skip to primary navigation

 Feel free to tweak the amounts to fit your tastes, this recipe is highly customizable.
 However, I will warn you to stay away from cumin (or use it sparingly) unless you want it to taste like homemade taco seasoning.

-How to Apply a Rib Rub
+How to apply a rib rib

 The mustard not only adds flavor, but it also helps the rub stick to the meat.
 You don't need a thick layer or mustard, just enough for the seasoning to stick to.